Entropy balancing is doubly robust: Properties of Entropy Balancing

-The consistency under the linear model of $\mathrm{logit}(\mathrm{P}(T=1|X))$ is a consequence of the dual optimization problem \eqref{eq:orig-eb-dual}.
-Intuitively, the dual problem \eqref{eq:orig-eb-dual} can be viewed as fitting a logistic regression model of the propensity using a loss function different from the usual binomial likelihood, as discussed in \ref{sec:entropy-balancing}.
-In Appendix \ref{sec:proof-theor-refthm} we prove this heuristic rigorously using the M-estimation theory.
+\begin{sketchproof}[First proof (sketch)] The consistency under the linear model of $\mathrm{logit}(\mathrm{P}(T=1|X))$ is a consequence of the dual optimization problem \eqref{eq:orig-eb-dual}.
+See Section \ref{sec:entropy-balancing} for a heuristic justification via the minimum relative entropy principle and Appendix \ref{sec:proof-theor-refthm} for a rigorous proof by using the M-estimation theory.